Lebron-Harden/Language-features-fused-recognition-model/README.md

-Secondly, download cooccurrence relation matrix which is used in the prediction rectification module: https://drive.google.com/file/d/1mXyX52PqGXn7C52YOjKudWbu-TrJ4UTJ/view?usp=sharing
+Secondly, download cooccurrence relation matrix which is used in the prediction rectification module: https://drive.google.com/file/d/1mXyX52PqGXn7C52YOjKudWbu-TrJ4UTJ/view?usp=sharing.
+Then put it in the weights folder.

 Thirdly, run [tools\train.py](tools\train.py) to starting training.
-You can modify some hyper-parameters in configs\res18_fuse.yml before training.
+You can modify some hyper-parameters in [configs\res18_fuse.yml](configs\res18_fuse.yml) before training.

 Evaluation
 ---
-Run tools\eval.py to perform batch evaluation.
-You can also run tools\infer.py to recognize a single image.
+Run [tools\eval.py](tools\eval.py) to perform batch evaluation.
+You can also run [tools\infer.py](tools\infer.py) to recognize a single image.